karmajunkie/imperator/README.md

     end

 ###Using a command on a form builder
+First, you'll need to make your commands adhere to ActiveModel's naming
+interface:

+    #Gemfile
+    gem "activemodel"

+    #commands
+    class DoSomethingCommand < Imperator::Command
+      include ActiveModel::Naming
+      #...
+    end

+Then you can use them on a form just as you would a model:

     <%= form_for(@command, :as => :do_something, :url => some_resource_path(@command.some_object_id), :method => :put) do |f| %>
     ...
     <% end %>